laurelherting/lmh-headspace/AWS/examTips.md

 ### AWS Organization & Consolidated Billing
 Linked accounts:
--20 linked accounts only
+* 20 linked accounts only
--To add more visit https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/aws-account-and-billing Billing Alerts:
+* To add more visit https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/aws-account-and-billing
+Billing Alerts:
--When monitoring is enabled on paying account, billing data for all linked accounts is included.
+* When monitoring is enabled on paying account, billing data for all linked accounts is included.
--You can still create billing alerts per individual account.
+* You can still create billing alerts per individual account.
 CloudTrail:
--For auditing, cloudWatch is for performance.
+* CloudTrail For auditing, cloudWatch is for performance.
--Per AWS account and is enabled per region.
+* Per AWS account and is enabled per region.
--Can consolidate logs using an S3 bucket:
+* Can consolidate logs using an S3 bucket:
-  1. Turn on CloudTrail in paying account.
+  * Turn on CloudTrail in paying account.
-  2. Create bucket policy that allows cross-account access.
+  * Create bucket policy that allows cross-account access.
-  3. Turn on CloudTrail in other accounts and use bucket in the paying account.
+  * Turn on CloudTrail in other accounts and use bucket in the paying account.

 Consolidated Billing allows you to get volume discounts on all your accounts.